rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

   that the crate doesn't compile any more (e.g. used old nightly features), has broken or flaky tests, requires network access, or other reasons.

+- Before crater can be run, `@bors try` needs to suceed.
+This means that if your code doesn't compile or fails tests, you cannot run crater.

+## Perf runs

+A lot of work is put into improving the performance of the compiler and preventing performance regressions.
+A "perf run" is used to compare the performance of the compiler in different configurations for a large collection of popular crates.
+Different configurations include "fresh builds", builds with incremental compilation, etc.

+The result of a perf run is a comparison between two versions of the compiler (by their commit hashes).

+You should request a perf run if your PR may affect performance, especially if it can affect performance adversely.

 ## Further reading

 The following blog posts may also be of interest: